 Yes, He Did The Last Hurrah a Year Before This, But JC Was Never One to Keep Score

 THE COSMIC MAN (1959) --- Pondering John Carradine after a look at The Cosmic Man, lately installed by Film Masters at You Tube in HD and though full frame, readily converted to 1.85 by simple flick of the ratio button.
-Carradine is top-billed, though oddly enough, not on posters, even though he comes first in credits.
-Behind him is Bruce Bennett.
-Don’t offhand know whose company I’d prefer keeping, Bennett to admire for shucking Tarzan cloth to study the craft and come back as a reliable character man, or Carradine who, chances are, mastered Shakespeare in the cradle.
+Carradine is top-billed, though oddly enough, not on posters, even though he comes first in onscreen credits.
+Behind (or in front of) him is Bruce Bennett.
+Don’t offhand know whose company I’d first pick, Bennett to admire for shucking Tarzan cloth to study the craft and come back as a reliable character man, or Carradine who, chances are, mastered Shakespeare in the cradle.
 He was by 1959 gnarled as fiends he’d be pressed to play, crippling arthritis an always companion.
-There’s nobility to him in whatever capacity, here an alien, the titular one, shading the part where he can, reciting as though from the Bard or poets of yore.
+There’s nobility in whatever capacity, here an alien, the titular one, shading the part where he can, reciting as though from the Bard or poets of yore.
 Carradine took his money and ran, if nothing else from memory of doing quickies the sad lot of classical actors amidst mumblers and Method boys consigning his sort to Museums of Thesporial History (I know there aren’t such things, so …let’s build one).
 Seeing him shot down so unceremoniously at the end of The Cosmic Man was for me akin to Lear brought low, but Bennett murmers He’ll be back, a perhaps improvised line Bruce came up with as tribute to his colleague as much as service to a script he’d barely consult (like me if stuck in something like The Cosmic Man).
 Black-and-white sci-fi was on slippery ground by 1959.
 This one was independently produced, distributed by Allied Artists, claimed after years missing by Wade Williams, gone again with him in possession, back now that Wade has passed.
-Oh for bleak years we went without The Cosmic Man, but here it finally is, and what with no expectation, there’s less disappointment for catching up.
+Oh for bleak years we endured without The Cosmic Man, but here it finally is, and what with no expectation, there’s less disappointment for catching up.
 What is appeal of space yarns where we never step foot in space or see aliens that truly are alien.
 Carradine could be anyone’s strange uncle, or the neighbor you’d as soon not encounter, yet without him, I may not have ventured to The Cosmic Man.

 Filmfax #14 paid tribute to John Carradine with a profile and interview.
 In fact, there are a couple of interviews, Carradine’s attitude differing between one and the other.
 This was published in 1989, the year after Carradine died.
 His chat with writer Dennis Fischer was among last he did.
 The other, more candid, was with Jack Gourlay.
 Carradine’s response to questions, mostly about his horror parts, go as follows: “Just a job” … “It’s the same old grind” … “Half of that crap I don’t remember” … “I just take what’s given to me.”
 We could use artists as forthcoming.
 Many were obliged to take lame parts.
 Carradine knew crap better than anyone.
 He just wanted to work and so went where crap work was.
-He’d go for instance to Africa in 1960 to oppose Gordon Scott in Tarzan the Magnificent ... how promising could that prospect have been? … yet look how strong a performance Carradine gave.
+He’d go for instance to Africa in 1960 to oppose Gordon Scott in Tarzan the Magnificent ... how promising could such prospect be? … yet look how strong a performance Carradine gave.
 Was he surprised by the quality of the script so as to rise to it and give of his best?
 “Abel Banton” to my thinking is the best part Carradine had since the fifties and to come, that including the Ford pictures and all else.
 As criminal father to worse sons, he is villainy personified and, along with Anthony Quayle in Tarzan’s Greatest Adventure, sternest threat of all to the jungle King.
 Should you want to see great men rest Shakespearian robes to genre service, playing straight plus sinister, get these two Tarzans from Warner Archive and be profoundly impressed.
-Maybe much of what Carradine got stuck in was rubbish, him reassuring presence for me at pictures risible even for a ten-year-old.
+Maybe much of what Carradine got stuck in was rubbish, him still reassuring presence for me at pictures risible even for a ten-year-old.
 Two landed at the Liberty to bitterly recall: The Incredible Petrified World and Curse of the Stone Hand.
 I entered knowing that with John Carradine on hand, I would somehow sustain.
 This was true even as his character in Stone Hand was identified as “the old drunk.”
-I hope Carradine realized what he meant to ones of us satiated just for seeing him work in films even hardest core fans might otherwise skip.
+I hope Carradine realized what he meant to ones of us satiated just for seeing him work in films even hardest core fans might skip.

 This Monster More Pathetic Than Paralyzing Was Complaint I Often Heard